 If a mortgage is registered on title, permission from your bank to amend the proprietors is required.

-PEXA is the online conveyancing platform used to complete electronic settlements and will become mandatory from 1st October 2018.
+PEXA is the online conveyancing platform used to complete electronic settlements and became mandatory from 1st October 2018.
 Sunraysia Conveyancing Services is prepared with its Principle being PEXA certified.

 Have you heard of title insurance?
 Separate to building/contents insurance, title insurance protects you against many title defects and circumstances.

-Paying a one of premium around $400 (varies depending on the value/purchase price) your purchase covers you until a change of ownership.
+Paying a one of premium, depending on the value/purchase price of the property, the policy covers you until a change of ownership.

-We believe Stewart Title provide the best title insurance and you can click here to read more about their policies.
+We believe Stewart Title provide the best title insurance and you can click here to read more about their policies and premiums.

 First Home Buyers in Victoria receive a stamp duty exemption for properties purchased up to $600,000 and a concession of duty for properties purchased up to $750,000.
 Check your eligibility here.